Equivalent weight

 In chemistry, equivalent weight (more precisely, equivalent mass) is the mass of one equivalent, that is the mass of a given substance which will combine with or displace a fixed quantity of another substance.

-The equivalent weight of an element is the mass which combines with or displaces 1.008 gram of hydrogen or 8.0 grams of oxygen or 35.5 grams of chlorine.
+The equivalent weight of an element is the mass which combines with or displaces 1.008 grams of hydrogen or 8.0 grams of oxygen or 35.5 grams of chlorine.
 The corresponding unit of measurement is sometimes expressed as "gram equivalent".

-The equivalent weight of an element is the mass of a mole of the element divided by the element's valence.
+The equivalent weight of an element is also the mass of a mole of the element divided by the element's valence.
 That is, in grams, the atomic weight of the element divided by the usual valence.
 For example, the equivalent weight of oxygen is 16.0/2 = 8.0 grams.

 For acid–base reactions, the equivalent weight of an acid or base is the mass which supplies or reacts with one mole of hydrogen cations (H^{+}).
 For redox reactions, the equivalent weight of each reactant supplies or reacts with one mole of electrons (e^{−}) in a redox reaction.

 Equivalent weight has the units of mass, unlike atomic weight, which is now used as a synonym for relative atomic mass and is dimensionless.
 Equivalent weights were originally determined by experiment, but (insofar as they are still used) are now derived from molar masses.
 The equivalent weight of a compound can also be calculated by dividing the molecular mass by the number of positive or negative electrical charges that result from the dissolution of the compound.